rosenbjerg/RHttpServer.CSharp/README.md

 ## Why?
 Because i like C#, the .NET framework and type-safety, but i also like the use-patterns of nodejs, with expressjs especially.

+## License
+RHttpServer is released under MIT license, so it is free to use, even in commercial

+Buy me a beer: 36D35XqGpMA5uPxmoTPhCyDDCAGJNTE7AJ